-In addition, the German Government committed to ending all coal-powered generation by 2038 with the adoption of the Coal Phase-Out Act on 14 August 2020.
+In addition, the German Government committed to ending all coal-powered generation in the country by 2038 with the adoption of the Coal Phase-Out Act on 14 August 2020.
 From this date, no new coal-fired plants can start operating unless they were granted a license before 29 January 2020.
-The commitment also amends the German Renewable Energy Sources Act, to raise the renewable generation goal to 65% by 2030.
+The commitment also amends the German Renewable Energy Sources Act, to raise the country's renewable generation goal to 65% by 2030.